-Many older drivers are able to self determine if they should drive based on their mental and physical ability.
-There is no age at which driving privileges are revoked, however persons 75 or older have to renew their drivers license in person at an RMV Service Center to take an eye test.
+Many older drivers are able to self-determine if they should drive based on their mental and physical ability.
+There is no age at which driving privileges are revoked, however if you are 75 or older, you have to renew your drivers license in person at an RMV Service Center to take an eye test.
 You can also present a vision screening certificate rather than take an eye test.

 You may have medical limitations that affect your driving, which you must self-report to the RMV when renewing your drivers license.
-You can discuss with your physician in getting adaptive equipment to assist in driving.
+You can discuss getting adaptive equipment to assist in driving with your physician.
 You can also apply for a disability plate or placard through the RMV.

 Warning signs of unsafe driving

 You may want to consider driving less or not at all if you have difficulty:

 - Reading road signs

 - Following detours or seeing police on detail

 - Seeing train crossing signals or hearing train whistles

 - Keeping up with the posted speed limit